akxen/dispatch-api-docs/website/docs/tutorials/scenario-analysis-line-plot.md

 # Scenario analysis - creating a line plot

-The ability to examine relationships between system parameters and system variables is a powerful capability offered by the NEMDE API.
+The ability to examine relationships between system parameters and system variables is a powerful capability offered by the Dispatch API.
 This notebook outlines a workflow that can be used to perform ex-post scenario analyses using historical case file data.
 While the following sections examine how changes to demand forecasts would likely influences prices in a given region, the same principles can be applied to examine other relationships.

 ## Imports and authentication